---Global Recording Artist, Music Icon, Actress, Humanitarian---

 Brightman also accepted the honor as 'Godmother' of Seabourn’s newest vessel, Seabourn Encore, when the ship was named at the port of Singapore on January 7, 2017.

-Sarah returned to the recording studio in 2016, to begin working on her brand new album, which is anticipated for release in late 2017/ early 2018. # # #
+Sarah returned to the recording studio in 2016, to begin working on her brand new album with producer Frank Peterson, which is anticipated for release in 2018.

 - GALA - The Collection The New Album